Skip to main content

 CNAT Sports Studies Curriculum Overview

-For pupils selected for Sports Studies the course is made up of three units.
+For pupils selected for Sports Science the course is made up of three units.
 There are 2 compulsory units (each worth 40% of the overall mark) and 1 optional unit (worth 20% of the overall mark).
 (This unit will be selected by school)

 This is an external 1 ¼ hour examination.
 The examination will be taken in year 11 and must be the final unit that is completed.